sitepoint-editors/adobe-edge-of-time-and-trees/README.md

-adobe-edge-of-time-and-trees
+Adobe Tutorial: Edge of Time and Trees
 ============================

-Creating an infographic in Adobe Edge Animate CC 2014
+This tutorial shows you how to create an interactive infographic in Adobe Edge Animate CC 2014.
+View the article on [SitePoint](http://www.sitepoint.com/).